HCL-TECH-SOFTWARE/digital-experience/docs/resources/tutorials/scriptapps/01_basic_deployments.md

-# How To Deploy a React App to DX as a ScriptApp
+# Deploy a React App to DX as a Script Application

 ## Overview

-This guide will describe the steps on how to deploy a built React app into DX to become a ScriptApp.
+This guide describes the steps on how to deploy a built React app into DX to become a ScriptApp.

+!!! note
-NOTE: Migration to [Webpack](https://webpack.js.org/)  is optional and is only done as preparation for advanced deployments.
-The sample WebPack config included is intended for quick deployments that combines all dependencies along with actual apps files.
+    Migration to [Webpack](https://webpack.js.org/) is optional and is only done as a preparation for advanced deployments.
+The sample WebPack configuration that is included is intended for quick deployments, which combines all dependencies along with actual application files.

-For optimal loading of multiple DX ScriptApps in a single page, custom Webpack bundling is needed please see: [How To Deploy Multiple DX ScriptApps with Shared Dependencies](./04AppsSharingDependencies.md).
+For optimal loading of multiple DX ScriptApps in a single page, custom Webpack bundling is needed.
+For more information, see [How To Deploy Multiple DX ScriptApps with Shared Dependencies](./04AppsSharingDependencies.md).

 ## PreRequisites

-1. Follow the online guide on how to install HCL DXClient [DX9.5](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html).
+1. Follow the online guide on how to install HCL DXClient [DXClient 9.5](../../../integrate_apps/development_tools/dxclient/index.md).
 Please note that the DX and/or DXClient link provided here may be superseded, you may use a newer version if available.
-If you have replaced the default context root of your DX installation, you should update the [config.json](https://help.hcltechsw.com/digital-experience/9.5/containerization/dxclient.html) file of your DXClient accordingly.
+If you have replaced the default context root of your DX installation, you must update the [config.json](../../../integrate_apps/development_tools/dxclient/installation/dxclient.md#dxclient-installation-configuration) file of your DXClient accordingly.
     ```
     "dxContextRoot":"/wps",
     "contenthandlerPath": "/wps/mycontenthandler",
     "xmlConfigPath": "/wps/config",
     ```

 3. Add the 'Script Application Library' to the list of visible libraries in your DX Library Explorer.
 Follow the series of links via the Web Content menu: Preferences -> Edit Shared Settings.
-Don't forget to click on the OK button.
+Make sure that you click the OK button.
    ![](images/01/01WebContentEditSharedSettings.png)
    ![](images/01/02LibrarySelection.png)
    ![](images/01/03ScriptApplicationLibrary.png)